fiberhood/MorphleLogic/README.md

 The two bits from the addition appear in the columns labelled "s" and exit the bottom into the network as one packet.
 The carry out is a separate one bit packet read from the column labelled "t".

+The network protocol is very simple.
+A row and column address select a starting point and a size field indicates how many columns will receive the packet.
+The row address only takes into account the special rows with networking hardware.
+In the adder example above the row with the "a" and "b" would be address 0 and the one with "c", "s" and "t" would be row 1.

+The column address and packet size might be restricted to a multiple of some value, like 8.
+This means that the lowest three bits of the column address and of the size would be ignored in this case.

+The following packet types are used:

+ 0. configure: the following bytes are shifted into the configuration registers of the rows below
+ 1. a: the following bytes supply the bits for the "a" inputs
+ 2. b: the following bytes supply the bits for the "b" inputs
+ 3. c: the following bytes supply the bits for the "c" inputs
+ 4. run: at the start of a configuration all lines and columns are forced to empty.
+This packet allows the circuit to function normally
+ 5. r: the following bytes are to be used as the header for any packets with bits from the "r" outputs
+ 6. s: the following bytes are to be used as the header for any packets with bits from the "s" outputs
+ 7. t: the following bytes are to be used as the header for any packets with bits from the "t" outputs